West Broadway River Corridor Project

 Max Wave will improve the whole area as well as negate erosion while providing what surely will be an incredibly successful recreation area similar to Brennans wave

-Henri asked 8 months ago
+Henri asked about 1 year ago

 An in-stream wave feature is one of the recreational access options currently on the table for this project.
 As part of Project Goal #4, our team is exploring the feasibility and desirability of incorporating wave features to enhance the user experience along the river.